olemartinorg/chrome-to-win32/README.md

 # What is this?
-A WebExtension to make Chrome appear like it's running on Windows
+Two WebExtensions to make Chrome appear like it's running on Windows.

 ## Why?
 Because it seemed to me like Microsoft O365 was logging me out after just